EMPTY FRIDGE OR OVERFLOWING GARBAGE CAN?

 From garbage can to fridge

-What impedes many decision-makers from recognizing these value propositions is a deeply held misconception about the nature of the problem.
+What impedes many decision-makers from recognizing the advantage of recognizing the emerging reality of ever more climate change and resource constraints is a deeply held misconception about the nature of the problem.
 Many see it as an “inconvenient truth” or a “free-rider problem.”
-In contrast, I view the challenge more akin to an “empty fridge” problem, rather than just an inconvenient “overflowing garbage can.”
+In contrast, I view the challenge more akin to a highly relevant “empty fridge” problem, rather than just seeing it as an inconvenient “overflowing garbage can.”
 This shifted perspective fosters emotional engagement and highlights clear incentives to act, unlike the sense of disconnection or helplessness associated with the latter analogy.

 The great misconception